-The second part consists in the definition of equations where, once again, the user does not need to change anything.
-In the third part, which consists in the equations per se, only the last equation should be modified.
-Indeed, and as mentioned earlier, the equation WALRAS evaluates the difference between supply and demand for the commodity that was removed from set I to create subset I1.
-Figure 31 shows that the commodity AGR is the commodity that has been set aside in our example.
+The second part consists of the definition of equations where, once again, the user does not need to change anything.
+In the third part, which consists of the equations per se, only the last equation should be modified.
+Indeed, and as mentioned earlier, the WALRAS equation evaluates the difference between supply and demand for the commodity that was removed from set I to create subset I1.
+Figure 32 shows that the commodity AGR is the commodity that has been set aside in our example.
 The modeler should replace AGR with the relevant acronym.